straup/privatesquare/README.UPDATING.md

 # 2.0

-aka the `other-venues` branch.
+Aka the `other-venues` branch.
 This branch has not been merged with `master` yet.

 ### Update your config file